freelawproject/juriscraper/README.rst

 rights to use your own Contributions for any other purpose.

-Getting Setup as a Developer
+Getting Set Up as a Developer
 ============================

 To get set up as a developer of Juriscraper, you'll want to install the code